The factors in addiction

 Recovery is a long hard road.
 An addict who wants to recover must firstly stop and secondly create the personal strength and have the tools to stay clean.
+Take a look at Our Method for working with addiction.
 Key elements in recovery are:

 - Retraining the brain with healthy habits, whilst breaking the unhealthy ones.
 This includes recognising that I do have a choice, however limited it may have become, to fight the addiction.

 - Replacing unhealthy rewards of the addiction with healthy rewards (e.g. new experiences, social connectedness, fun, achievement, etc).